How Long Should a Webpage Be to Compete in the Search Results?

 Plus, knowing the word count you should target saves you the headache of either spending too much time on a long-form article when it’s not necessary or investing time into a webpage that is not up to par with the top-ranked webpages.
 We believe that word count is important to compete, but that count varies by keyword.

-So how do you figure out the word count of the top-ranked pages?
+So, how do you figure out the word count of the top-ranked pages?

-Well, one way is to search for your keywords in Google in incognito mode while signed out of Google accounts.
+Well, one way is to search for your keywords in Google in incognito mode while signing out of Google accounts.
 Look at the top organic results (positions 1 through 10 except Wikipedia) and get a word count for all of the top-ranked pages.

-If you want to work a little more efficiently, you can use tools to help you do this like the Bruce Clay SEO WP plugin.
+If you want to work a little more efficiently, you can use tools to help you do this, like the Bruce Clay SEO WP plugin.

-Assuming you are on a WordPress site when creating your content (like 39.9% of the world), you can use our plugin (right alongside Yoast’s even) to determine word count for your content.
+Assuming you are on a WordPress site when creating your content (like 39.9% of the world), you can use our plugin (right alongside Yoast’s even) to determine the word count for your content.

 Below, you can see a screenshot from our WordPress SEO plugin that shows that the webpage being analyzed is too short compared to the top-ranked pages.
 That page is just under 700 words.
 The goal, though, is between 1567 and 2363 words.
 The number of words is a range, and 700 is out of that range.
 And that, we believe, matters for ranking.